dolfly/nmdb/doc/guide.rst

 Introduction
 ============

-nmdb_ is a simple and fast cache and database for TIPC_ clusters.
+nmdb_ is a simple and fast cache and database for TIPC_ and TCP clusters.
 It allows applications in the cluster to use a centralized, shared cache and database in a very easy way.
 It stores *(key, value)* pairs, with each key having only one associated value.

 This document explains how to setup nmdb and a simple guide to writing clients.
 It also includes a "quick start" section for the anxious.